chantastic/rocss/README.md

 #### Why No Cascade?

 The only thing that `person` and `favorite-thing` share is layout proximity.
 Change the layout, break the stylesheet.
-Don't be confused.
-This proximity is a coincidence.
+Don't be confused; proximity is coincidental.

 If `favorite-thing` needs different rules, subclass it.